What is the Interactivity System?

 "Walk into objects to push them along surfaces"

 Toggle push mode to move objects by walking into them.
 Push direction follows the camera, and push speed matches the player's movement.
 Objects slide along floors and fall off edges naturally.
 Adjustable push resistance controls how heavy the object feels.
+Enable Destroy On Out Of Bounds (requires U3DDestroyable on the same object) to destroy the object on a bounds violation instead of respawning it.

 Make Climbable